Four Ways to Smartly Use Illustrations in Your UI Design

 Sometimes, small efforts and characters can do greater good than intricate strategies.
 Mascots typically follow this idea.
 They are little characters that engage the audience and make your product reliable.
 They grasp the users’ attention and classify themselves as an unforgettable element of the user experience.

-To elucidate the function of mascots, there couldn’t possibly be any better example to cite than Mailchimp- an email newsletter service.
-Freddie is character at their site, a friendly chimp, which appears on every page enacting different roles.
+To elucidate the function of mascots, there couldn’t possibly be an any better example to cite than Mailchimp- an email newsletter service.
+Freddie is the character at their site, a friendly chimp, which appears on every page enacting different roles.
 It also breaks boredom by cracking a few jokes, improving the user experience further.
 Indubitably, Mascots work as agents, taking UI design to the next level.